Sarrajay/solink-sales-portfolio/README.md

 # 📁 Solink Sales Portfolio

-Hi, I’m Sarra Jayasinghe — a Sales Ops–savvy Account Executive with a track record in B2B SaaS, CPG, and regulated industries.
+Hi, I’m Sarra Jayasinghe.I'm a Sales Ops–savvy Account Executive with a track record in B2B SaaS, CPG, and regulated industries.
 This repo highlights strategic examples from my work in business development and sales enablement.

 ## Included